AdwoaAgyeiwaa/Beginner-SQL-Codes/Data_Cleaning_in_SQL.md

 FROM
  table
 ```
-The "CASE" statement goes through one or more conditions and returns a value as soon as a condition is met.
+The `CASE` statement goes through one or more conditions and returns a value as soon as a condition is met.

 # Cleaning Integer Variables